Health advice to make you sick is a response to Zoe Sadler's article in Times Live.

 Zoe bemoans boring and dull but virtuous kale.
 She has got a point; I have never seen it at the greengrocer where it would tempt me to purchase it and even less likely to pass my lips.
 But freshly-picked, young kale leaves have become a delight in our lives.

-Likewise beans have been a horror in my life since being exposed to old, badly cooked broad-beans as a child.
-For fifty years I eschewed them, until dished up a delightful plate of fresh, young favas, as they are called, beautifully prepared; they are now my favourite legume along with chickpeas and limas.
+Likewise beans have been a horror in my life since being exposed to old, badly cooked favas as a child.
+For fifty years I eschewed them, until dished up a delightful plate of these fresh, young legumes, beautifully prepared; they are now my favourite legume along with chickpeas and limas.

-For me personally it has been the discovery of the taste of fresh-food, and often that means from the garden, or at least a farmers' market, so the time from harvest to the pot and plate is greatly reduced.
+For me personally it was the discovery of the taste of fresh-food that enabled me to start enjoying those vegetables like kale that others like Zoe find reprehensible; and usually that meant from the garden or at least a farmers' market.
+The time from harvest to the pot and plate was and is greatly reduced.

 Overbearing health advice can certainly make you sick; by making you neurotic.
-A cascade of self-recrimination, regret and fear after enjoying a glass of wine, a bar of chocolate, or a cookie, or not going out for a jog, does no one any good.
+A cascade of self-recrimination, regret and fear after enjoying a glass of wine, a bar of chocolate or a cookie does no one any good.

 Orthorexia is a serious disease where we become overly concerned and anxious about our food; first cousin to anorexia.
-It is typified by the person who refuses an invitation to dinner, because of concern about the fare, or insists on bringing their own nosh.
+It is typified by those persons who refuse an invitation to dinner because of concerns about the fare; or insist on bringing their own nosh.

 Some of the stuff typically fed to humans cannot in all honesty be called food.
-Take wheat or corn for example; we strip out the bran and germ and feed them to the pigs, the remaining highly-refined starch, empty calories, we keep for our children to consume.
+Take wheat or corn for example; we strip out the bran and germ, feeding them to the pigs; the remaining ultra-refined starch, we keep for our children to consume.

 Cornflakes and a slice of white-toast for breakfast cannot in all honesty be described as food.
 No farmer would feed them to his animals.

-Health advice to make you sick may greatly irritate you, but these issues need to be addressed.
+Health advice to make you sick may greatly irritate you but these issues need to be addressed.
+Kale lightly cooked in a dressing with almonds is delicious.

 Even to the extent that a soft-baked cookie loses its appeal, though a bar of chocolate and a glass of beer still have their allure for me.